bellaliu2023/The-Physics-Grid/software.md

 ### Sound

+- [jjicalc - Java Just Intonation Calculator](https://sourceforge.net/projects/jjicalc/) - This is a Java Just Intonation Calculator.
+It allows users on many platforms to calculate and hear just tunings.
+It will support saving and opening tunigs and opening spreadsheet documents and allow users to send tunings to their synthesizers, via MIDI

 - [MRCWA](https://sourceforge.net/projects/mrcwa/) - MRCWA - Multilayer Rigorous Coupled Wave Analysis is a fast, flexible optical grating solver.
 It calculates an exact solution to the Maxwell equations for the diffraction of light from an optical grating with arbitrary profile and materials.

 - [python-acoustics](https://github.com/python-acoustics/python-acoustics) - A Python library aimed at acousticians